lornevgreen/CloudBank-V2/README.md

 6. AMOUNT (Amount of CloudCoin to be sent )
 7. SIGNED BY ( Who is sending the CloudCoins )
 8. YOUR EMAIL ( Senders Email )
-9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+9. YOUR OTHER CONTACT INFO ( Other information that can be included too, for the contact )
 10. DAYS EXPIRES AFTER (Number of days the check will expire after it is written)

 ### Onetime
 The system checks this list once each day.
-The Bill pay will make the payment and send to pending.
+The Bill pay will make the payment and send it to pending.
 Then the payment is deleted from this list)
 1. Status: Active or Deactive.
 2. PAY TO THE ORDER OF ( Payee Name )
 3. SEND TO EMAIL ( Payee Email )